pallets/click/docs/why.rst

 it hard to achieve a consistent command line experience.

 The best example for this is optparse's ``callback`` functionality for accepting arbitrary number of arguments.
-Due to syntactical ambuiguities on the command line there is no way to implement fully variadic arguments.
+Due to syntactical ambiguities on the command line there is no way to implement fully variadic arguments.
 There are always tradeoffs that need to be made and in case of ``argparse`` these tradeoffs have been critical enough, that a system like